 Assessments must be designed and implemented to accurately collect student information.
-To do this they should all possess an optimal degree of

-- Validity (the degree to which the assessment measures what it is supposed to measure - i.e., what is defined by the Standards), - Reliability (the consistency with which an assessment provides a picture of what a student knows and is able to do), and, - Fairness (lacks bias, is accessible, and is administered with equity).
+To do this they should all possess an optimal degree of i.e., what is defined by the Standards), - Reliability (the consistency with which an assessment provides a picture of what a student knows and is able to do), and, - Fairness (lacks bias, is accessible, and is administered with equity).
 (RIDE, 2012)